ds4se/chapters/mdipenta/mdipenta-quant-qual.md

-#Combining Quantitative and Qualitative Methods (In Mining Software Repository Research)
+#Combining Quantitative and Qualitative Methods (When Mining Software Data)

 ## Prologue: we have solid empirical evidence!
 In recent years, empirical research in software engineering has gained a lot of maturity.
 This is in part thanks to the availability of a large amount of data from different kinds of software repositories, as well as of techniques to mine them, *e.g.,* for tracing data from heterogeneous sources, summarizing changes, or mining unstructured and semi-structured data sources.
+Noticeably, the analysis of data from software repositories has also gained a lot of attention in industry, where developers rely on software data to take important decisions.
+The roles, competencies, and working sytyles of of data scientists in software development has been recently investigated by Kim *et al.*, (2016).

 Suppose we are software engineering researchers and we have developed a new recommendation tool that identifies certain kinds code bad smells.
 We want to convince practitioners to adopt our tool.
 Also, suppose that, by using data from software repositories, and by using appropriate statistical methods, we are able to show that our new code smell detector achieves 90% precision and 60% recall, and that classes affected by such smells tend to be significantly more defect-prone than others.
 Hopefully, such findings can be useful to provide practitioners with convincing arguments about the performance of our novel tool and its potential usefulness.
 Is this sufficient to convince them adopting the tool?
 Does it show that detecting code bad smells is relevant and useful?
 What are we missing?

 ## Correlation is not causation and, even if we can claim causation...
 No matter how we carefully conduct our (quantitative) empirical study, it would not tell us the whole story.
-Although by doing a quantitative study we know that our tool is very precise and has a good recall, and although we were able to run a controlled expertiment showing  (i) that the precision and recall of our tool is significantly better than those of other tools, and (ii) that classes containing code smells identified by our tools are more fault-prone than others, this does not tell us ther whole story.
+Let us assume that, by doing a quantitative study, we know that our tool is very precise and has a good recall, better than an alternative tool.
+Let us also assume that we conduct a controlled experiment to study the relation between smells and code defect-proneness.
+In a controlled experiment, we observe one or more dependent variables (in our case defect-proneness) while varying the level of some independent variables (*e.g.,* separating classes containing bad smells from others) and controlling others (*e.g.,* determining whether the class size could influence our results).
+Results of the experiments show that classes containing code smells identified by our tools are more fault-prone than others.
+However,  this does not tell us the whole story.

 Specifically, we still do not know *why* our recommender worked better (or worse) than the baseline, *how* developers have used it during their tasks, and *whether* there are clear directions for improvement.
 More than that, problems in claiming the causation of our findings.
 Imagine our tool is able to highlight potentially defect-prone classes based on the presence of some code smells, and it seems to exhibit a very good precision and recall.
 Is the presence of code smell really what causes defects?
 Or, maybe, defective code is subject to more patches and then becomes "smelly"?
 Or, perhaps a specific module of our projects is just too complicated to become smelly and defect-prone?
 While in some cases a purely quantitavive analysis may result sufficient to determine the direction of a causality relation (*e.g.,* smells are always introduced in the code before defects occurs, therefore we could claim that smells may cause defects and not *vice versa*, *i.e.* defect fixes makes source code smelly), in some other cases this is not possible, either because it is not possible to determine a temporal precedence between two phenomena, or because causation depends of factors we are ignoring.